 - To help pupils understand what a free, tolerant, democratic, safe and healthy society is like, and where their place is within this.

-- To ensure pupils leave school with the skills and knowledge to live safe, rewarding and happy lives.
+- To provide pupils with the knowledge and skills they need to live safe, happy and fulfilled lives.

-- To provide learning opportunities to raise aspirations and challenge preconceptions of career destiny.
+- To raise aspirations and challenge preconceptions about career destiny.

 - To ensure all statutory elements of PSHE, Careers & Citizenship are included within meaningful learning.

 - Parents will not be able to withdraw their child from any aspect of Relationships Education or Health Education.

 - Parents will be able to withdraw their child (following discussion with the school) from any or all aspects of Sex Education, other than those which are part of the science curriculum, up to and until three terms before the age of 16.

 At GTS we believe that our curriculum is age appropriate and helps young people make informed choices.